 What kinds of classes are available?
 (List of classes)

-About 50 different classes, with more added each semester.
+We offer approximately 50 different classes, with additional classes added each semester.
 You will find all the core courses needed for graduation - English, Math, Social Studies and Science - and some with multiple options.
 We also offer a variety of elective courses that will enrich your understanding of core concepts, help you pursue your interests and meet additional state requirements.

 How do I learn to navigate this new online classroom?